IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 12. Click the **NFS-only storage** radio button.

     !!!
 Important
-        In this click-thru demo and in the associated ITZ environment, the VMaaS **site** that is created is a **NFS-only** site.
+        In this click-thru demo and in the associated ITZ environment, the VMwaaS **site** that is created is a **NFS-only** site.
 This option was chosen to reduce long-term costs of the environment.
 The **vSAN** provisioning options are explored in the click-thru demo, but a **vSAN** cluster is not provisioned or available in the ITZ environment.

 13. Click the **+** icon to add a **0.25 IOPS/GB** NFS storage device.